jeffvincent/thoughtsblog/_posts/2016-04-01-recover-while-moving.md

 body (and mind) and pushing the negative inner talk away.

-This wasn't my first time through this cycle - I've been at this work consistently for over five years.
-I've noticed a bit of a gentle peaks and valleys, which come and go over the course of a year.
-They are a natural part, I've come to believe, of working hard on creative projects.
+This wasn't my first time through this cycle - I've been at this work consistently for five years or more.
+I've become more aware of the peaks and valleys, which come and go over the course of a year.
+At this point, I think of them as a natural part of working hard on creative projects.

 I can't yet feel a down cycle coming on, I can only tell when I'm in the thick of it.
-But now when I discover myself there, I've found a few ways to manage those, and achieve some recovering while moving in my work.
+But when I discover myself there, I've found a few ways to manage, and achieve some recovering while moving in my work.

-## Schedule vacations
+## Schedule (mini-)vacations

-Being able to recover while moving is NO excuse for not taking a vacation.
-I want to make sure I'm mentioning that right off the top.
-But sometimes a vacation isn't possible, and it's pretty impossible to plan far in advance for your down cycles.
-That being said, taking vacations is a really healthy practice, and can probably help you regulate the excess stress that can be a part of life.
+I want to make sure I'm mentioning right off the top: being able to recover while moving is NO excuse for not taking a vacation.
+Taking time off, expanding your perspectives, learning new things - these are necessary for long-term success.

+But sometimes a vacation isn't possible, and it's difficult to plan far in advance for your down cycles.
+That being said, taking vacations is a really healthy practice, and can help you regulate stress.

-If you can, find ways to turn your weekends into vacations as well, especially if you start to feel like you need some recovery time.
+If you can, find ways to turn your weekends into vacations as well, especially when you start to feel like you need some recovery time.
 Turn your phone off, turn down notifications, and remove email on the weekends.
 With the gmail app for iOS, you can even turn accounts on or off without removing the whole app.
-I remove specifically my work account from my phone when we'll be taking a weekend ski trip or hanging out with family, so I have no chance of being distracted.
+I remove  my work account from my phone when we'll be taking a weekend ski trip or hanging out with family, so I have no chance of being distracted.

 Truly free time from the expectations of work on weekends will help you recover faster.

 ## Journal often